 Altersocks is a Georgian store that sells socks but also offers shoe ties and if you are a weirdo like me - always wearing a pair of socks, regardless of the season - you are going to appreciate pieces of literal art on your feet.

-The store does not only have classic pieces of art sewn onto the fabric but pieces of Georgian culture and cuisine as well.
+The store not only has classic pieces of art sewn onto the fabric but also pieces of Georgian culture and cuisine.
 Tiny Khinkalis or Adjarian Khachapuris make the socks look cute and cool at the same time.
 You will also come across phrases that define Gen Z, or be struck with nostalgia for old traditional games such as Xs and Os and storks (make sure you find a Georgian friend to explain to you the game of storks, it’s full of joy and adrenaline).

 by